01/30/2008

 This example Showcases quite well what we believe in.
 We could have told the father that we will pay the family in order to have the daughter in school but we don't believe in this way.
 We want to teach them how to manage their own life, make their own money and that's the principal task I have decided to dedicate myself.

-07:05 Posted in Scolarship | Permalink | Comments (0) | Email this
+02:05 Posted in Scolarship | Permalink | Comments (0)

 The Dhaka Angel